ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 ## 3. Develop Ergo Applications in JavaScript, Python, Ruby

+GraalVM supports so called polyglot programming in which different components of an application can be developed using the most suitable language and then seamlessly combined at runtime.
+In this way some unique libraries written in say Java can be used for example in a new node.js application written in JavaScript.

+To support polyglot programming GraalVM platform has it's own high performance implementations of popular languages which we are going to use to implement our example ErgoTool scenario.

-Before running the examples in JS, Python and Ruby it my be helpful to run Java example first to make sure everything is set up correctly.
+Before running the examples in JavaScript, Python and Ruby sections below it my be helpful to run Java example first to make sure everything is set up correctly.

 ### JavaScript